thejerf/suture/README.md

 suture uses semantic versioning.

+* 4.0:
+  * Switched the entire API to be context based.
+  * Consequently, "Stop" removed from the Service interface.
+A wrapper for old-style code is provided.
+  * Services can now return errors.
+Two special errors control restarting
+    behavior:
+      * ErrDoNotRestart indicates the service should not be restarted, but other services should be unaffected.
+      * ErrTerminateTree indicates the parent service tree should be terminated.
+  * UnstoppedServiceReport calling semantics modified to allow correctly retrieving reports from entire trees.
+(Prior to 4.0, a report was only on the supervisor it was called on.)
 * 3.0.3:
   * Implemented request in Issue #37, creating a new method StopWithReport on supervisors that reports what services failed to stop.
 While a bit